centaretraining/azuretraining/09-app-gateway.md

 To protect against coding issues like this we will put the site behind an Application Gateway with the Web Firewall feature enabled.

+## Create an Application Gateway using the portal

 1. Click the **Create a resource** button in the upper left menu.

 2. Select **Networking --> Application Gateway** or search for **Application Gateway** in the search box.